abhimanyudas747/Fake-news-classifier-using-DecisionTreeClassifier/README.md

 The API is deployed on Flask, it takes the URL, heading and body as JSON request and responds with a JSON object predicting the instance.

 To see it in action:
+1. Clone this repo
-*Fire up Anaconda shell
+2. Fire up Anaconda shell
-*Navigate to the directory where the "Fake news classifier API.py" is present *type in Anaconda shell : python "Fake news classifier API.py" *The flask server will run on localhost:5000
+3. Navigate to the repo directory
+4. type in Anaconda shell : python "Fake news classifier API.py"
+5. The flask server will run on localhost:5000
-*Send HTTP POST request to localhost:5000/predict
+6. Send HTTP POST request to localhost:5000/predict
-* request should be a JSON object of format : {
+7. request should be a JSON object of format : {
                                                 "URL" : "[url of the news]",
                                                 "Heading" : "[Heading of the news]",
                                                 "Body" : "[Body of the news]"
                                               }
-*You should get a response(JSON object) in the format : {
+8. You should get a response(JSON object) in the format : {
                                                           "Prediction" : "[Fake/Genuine]"
                                                         }